Ru2k/Gestura/README.md

 # Gestura

 ## Overview
-This project implements a **deep learning-based hand gesture recognition system** using a **CNN architecture**.
-The model is trained on a dataset of hand gesture images to classify different gestures with high accuracy.
+This project deploys a hand gesture recognition system based on deep learning using a CNN model.
+The model is trained with a dataset of hand gesture images to identify various gestures with high accuracy.
 The system is optimized for real-time inference and can be integrated into interactive applications.

 ## Features
 - **98.5% Accuracy** on test data